bigspring/lunchbox/README.md

 Lunchbox
 ========

-A clever little bash script for Mac OS X that gets you up and running with WordPress and essential plugins in a few seconds.
+A clever little script for Mac OS X that gets you up and running with WordPress and essential plugins in a few seconds.
 Automatically downloads WordPress and an essential arsenal of plugins (listed below).

 Suggestions?
 Ideas?
 Submit an issue!

 Built by the team at [BigSpring](https://github.com/bigspring).
-Installer & command interface by [Martin Dines](https://github.com/martindines).
+Composer config and companion installer [Munch](https://github.com/bigspring/munch) by [DM Seaton](https://github.com/dmseaton).

 For project updates follow [@juliotaylor](http://twitter.com/juliotaylor) or [@bigspringweb](http://twitter.com/bigspringweb).